pouriap/Grabby/README.md

 - Jdownloader
 - Thunder
 - Any download manager that is accessible with the command line

+**Notes:**
+- Only newer version of these download managers were tested and older version might not work.

+- On Linux currently only download managers that are accesible from the command line are supported.

 ## OS Support
 Windows is officially supported.